Back Home Next

 Can you send me samples?

-I have decided not to send samples.
 I run my business on slim profits, and sending samples costs money.
 Sending a few beads of a particular style ruins one lot of the beads, causing me to have to throw the remaining beads in the odds & ends jar.
 My pictures are good enough, I think, to give you an accurate idea of what the beads look like.
+In addition, the few times that I sent out samples, it did not result in a sale.
 If you buy beads from me that you feel were misrepresented by my pictures or descriptions, I will not only refund your money, I will refund all your shipping costs.

 Some beads have descriptions such as 'red jasper', 'malachite', 'lapis', etc. Are those beads actually made of stone?